 Clinical summary, the consistency of expression directs the focus: formulating and clarifying positions, discourse framing (framing), and dialogic mediation.

-E.2 Three discourse types and three categories of consciousness
+B. Three discourse types and three categories of consciousness

 In healthy functioning there is movement among firstness–secondness–thirdness.
 Typically, impasse appears in the transition from firstness to secondness; successful termination is marked by the creation of a third-order space.